geshan/geshan.github.com/posts/2025-01-20-ollama-google-cloud-run.md

 - Google Cloud Run
 cover: "/images/ollama-google-cloud-run/01ollama-google-cloud-run.jpg"
 pagetitle: "How to run (any) open LLM with Ollama on Google Cloud Run [Step-by-step]"
-description: "Learn how to run and host Gemma 2:2b with Ollama on Google Cloud Run in this step by step tutorial.
-You can use Gemma with a API too using Ollama"
+description: "Learn how to run and host Gemma 2:2b with Ollama on Google Cloud Run in this step-by-step tutorial.
+You can use Gemma with an API too, using Ollama"
 keywords: ollama google cloud run, ollama gemma, gemma ollama, ollama cloud, ollama gcp, ollama cloud run
 ---
 Ollama is a great way to run many open Large Language Models (LLMs).
 You can run Google Gemma 2, Phi 4, Mistral, and Llama 3 on your machine or the cloud with [Ollama](https://ollama.com/).
 You can also host these open LLMs as APIs using Ollama.
-In this post, you will learn how to host Gemma 2 (2b) with Ollama 4.x on Google Cloud Run; let’s get started!
+In this post, you will learn how to host Gemma 2 (2b) with Ollama 0.5.x on Google Cloud Run; let’s get started!

 <!-- more -->